reframe-hpc/reframe/docs/tutorial.rst

 By default, a log file is generated in the system's temporary directory that contains detailed debug information.
 The :ref:`logging` section article describes how logging can be configured in more detail.
 Once a performance test finishes, its figures of merit are printed immediately using the ``P:`` prefix.
-This can be suppressed by increasing the level at which this information is logged using the :envvar:`RFM_PER_INFO_LEVEL` environment variable.
+This can be suppressed by increasing the level at which this information is logged using the :envvar:`RFM_PERF_INFO_LEVEL` environment variable.

 .. _run-reports-and-performance-logging: